Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/1_source_to_raw/README.md

 -
 [^1]: The .set format was preferred after previous issues when exporting to formats as bdf or edf with EEGlab and MNE toolboxes.
 When the 'Ergo1' channel with digital audio recorded was loaded, there were (what appeared to be) sampling errors in the exported bdf or edf from EEGlab (using *writeeg* from Biosig) and EDF with mne (https://mne.tools/stable/generated/mne.export.export_raw.html).These problems were not present when using the Biosemi Actitools software (however this is not a desired step as it requires manual input in GUI)

+## Current issues
+###
+### missing trigger 1 (06.06.2024)
+- For the second experiment, some of the triggers for the event of code 1 are missing.
+- Event 1 codes the start of the audio presentation screen in psychoPy (+0.08s).
+It is therefore always followed by the event codes for audio onset (100, 200 or 300)
+- Event code 1 is missing in 8 trials in subj s201 and in 12 trials in subj s202.
+- In trials where event code 1 is missing, the event codes for audio onset (100, 200, 300) seem to be shifted backwards in time: When looking at the number of samples between the events coding audio onset (100, 200, 300) and the subsequent event (callSign onset), the difference is much smaller in those trials where event code 1 is missing.
+- For some plots and datachecks surrounding this issue, see the script `datachecks_eventCodes.py`